robbertvdzon/schaakrob/documentation/setup_pi.md

 (note, we need java8.
 Later versions are not supported by the used pi4j library)

-# Configure java8 to be the default java
-#SKIP THIS STEP!!#sudo update-alternatives --config java

 # build pi4j native lib
 cd ~
 git clone https://github.com/WiringPi/WiringPi --branch master --single-branch wiringpi